Would you like to create a Suggestion for the roadmap?

 Suggestion: I’d like to propose a structured Developer Community Activation Program aimed at driving adoption of tools like Daydream across emerging markets, starting with Nigeria and expanding across Africa.
 There is a rapidly growing base of developers and creators in these regions who are actively exploring video, AI, and onchain tools, but there is currently low awareness and limited onboarding support for platforms like Daydream.
 Proposed Approach: Launch grassroots initiatives led by local developer advocates Host webinars, bootcamps, and live demos focused on: Video creation workflows using Daydream API integrations into real-world applications Develop localized tutorials and starter projects Encourage community-led feedback loops to inform product direction Why This Matters: Unlocks a high-growth, under-tapped developer market Drives real usage of Daydream APIs beyond passive awareness Provides direct feedback from new user segments Strengthens Livepeer’s ecosystem positioning globally Execution Model (Lean): Start as a pilot in 1–2 regions (e.g., Nigeria) Community-led, low-cost experimentation Measure traction via: Developer onboarding API usage interest Event participation Scale based on validated engagement Additional Context: I’m currently engaging with developers in Nigeria and am willing to help initiate and document early traction from this region as part of a pilot.
 Outcome: If successful, this can evolve into a repeatable model for global community-driven growth and developer adoption.

-Gideon Jones 2 days ago
+Gideon Jones 2 months ago

 Suggest Ecosystem Projects